YannickLeRoux/EmailPhoneParse/README.md

 # Email and Phone Parse Using Python

-Here I have written a simple Python Script which will help us to Parse *Phone #* and *E-mails* from Websites
+This is a simple Python Script which will help us to Parse *Phone #* and *E-mails* from Websites